hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

 methods for identifying extreme values and calculating baselines for a region can be found in [_Beach litter baselines_](threshhold).

 The results for each municipality are included with the lake or river to which they belong.
 A more detailed report can be produced for any municipality in this document.

 Requests for more information should be sent to the Municipal waste section of Swiss federal office for the environment.

 ### Contributing to this report

-This report is versioned therefore it is very easy to submit articles or analysis that correct, clarify or improve the content of this report.
+This report is versioned therefore it is very easy to submit articles or analysis that correct, clarify or improve the content.
 The easiest way to contribute is to send a pull request to [end of sampling repo](https://github.com/hammerdirt-analyst/IQAASL-End-0f-Sampling-2021).
+Submissions are accepted in all official Swiss national languages.

+Learning data science and data engineering is an important skill.
+Interested individuals or those that would like to keep skills fresh are encouraged to help maintain the code repository.

-If this not possible please contact analyst-at-hammerdirt-dot-ch (currently responsible for maintaining version control).
+For more information contact analyst-at-hammerdirt (currently responsible for maintaining version control).

 ### Collecting data